Freakwill/pyrimidine/docs/source/Home.md

 _Individual2 = MixedIndividual[_Chromosome1, _Chromosome2]
 ```

+An population also could be the container of chromosomes.
+It will be considered in the case when the indiviudal has only one chromosome.

 In fact, a container (so a population in GA) is treated as a special algebraic system.
-For this reason, we call it algebra-oriental design.
+For this reason, we call it "algebra-oriental" design.